andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

-## SCCs, mutating webhooks and admission controller reinvocation - a lesson learned
+# SCCs, mutating webhooks and admission controller reinvocation - a lesson learned

+Author: Andreas Karis

 Recently, a partner of ours observed a strange behavior in their OpenShift cluster.
 For a specific application, this partner needs the pod to run with the UID that was configured by the application container image: